Towards a Neurosymbolic Reasoning System Grounded in Schematic Representations

 Artificial Intelligence

-Makes AI think logically like humans.
+Makes computers think logically like mathematicians.

 Artificial Intelligence